Securing yield through long-term lending partnerships.

-Patrick joined Hermes in June 2015 to launch and manage the Hermes Direct Lending Strategy, which invests in senior loans to UK and European mid-market businesses.
+Patrick joined the international business of Federated Hermes in June 2015 to launch and manage the Direct Lending strategy, which invests in senior loans to UK and European mid-market businesses.
+In this role, Patrick is responsible for the day-to-day management of the Direct Lending Funds and has ultimate authority on which transactions to put forward for investment by the funds, subject to Investment Committee approval.
 He was previously Head of Direct Lending in London at Tikehau Capital, and Partner at WCAS Fraser Sullivan Investment Management, where he established the firm’s European loan business.
 Prior to that, Patrick managed loan portfolios in excess of $4bn and $10bn as managing director at the Lehman Brothers Estate and head of European and Asian loan portfolio management and restructuring at Lehman Brothers respectively.
 He has a Bachelor of Commerce in Business Administration and French from the University of Edinburgh.

 Mark Miller, Head of Global Client Group, speaks to Patrick Marshall, Head of Private Debt and CLOs, about the current market outlook for direct lending strategies across Europe, where Patrick outlines why he thinks we are currently in an aggressive market.

 Europe v US: For direct lenders, where is the relative value?